LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/project-outline.rst.txt

 For this assignment, you will submit a high-level outline of your project.
 This can, and likely will, change over time.
 In particular, your mentor will provide feedback and direction to help sharpen your ideas.
-So don’t worry if you feel unsure about some aspects of the outline, or if you have to change some things later.
+So don't worry if you feel unsure about some aspects of the outline, or if you have to change some things later.

 Creating Your Outline
 ---------------------

 Within your ``liftoff-assignments`` repository, open up ``P2-Project_Outline/README.md``.
-You’ll see a few sections headings in place for you.
+You'll see a few sections headings in place for you.
 Flesh out your project outline by providing:

 1. **Overview**: In 1-2 paragraphs, provide an “elevator pitch” for your